leonhfr/honeybadger/README.md

   - Values: difference between the piece values of each side.
   - Simplified (default): combination of piece values and positional advantage.

+- **OracleStrategy**

+  Oracle strategy to use.
+Available strategies are:

+  - None (default): no move ordering is performed.
+  - Order: move ordering is performed based on promotions, castling, checks, and capture.

 - **QuiescenceStrategy**

   Quiescence strategy to use.
 Available strategies are: